ilyaskurikhin/beesim/README.md

 ## Generating documentation

-Documentation can be generated with doxygen, from the /doc directory.
+Documentation can be generated with doxygen, from the /doc directory with the provided Doxyfile.

 Usage